Mobile SEO: A Beginner's Guide

 A well-optimized website for local searches on mobile should:

 • Provide basic company information.
-Display business name, address, phone number, and other necessary info in multiple places on the website.
+Display the business name, address, phone number, and other necessary info in multiple places on the website.
 It’s best to place this information in the footer and the contact page.

 • Display reviews.
 Ensure that if customers leave reviews about your business on review sites or on Google, they find their way to your website.
 Social proof is one of the most likely ways to attract people browsing for local services on the go.

 • Create local content.
 While it’s great to rank for “Guided tours near me”, don’t limit yourself to that.
-Do research around long-tail local search queries, such as “Top things to do in Toronto during the summer”, create valuable content with tips and you can attract people searching for local attractions.
+Do research around long-tail local search queries, such as “Top things to do in Toronto during the summer”, and create valuable content with tips and you can attract people searching for local attractions.

 Tip: Quite a few businesses still haven’t claimed their Google My Business listing.
 Don’t fall behind and make sure you connect with people searching for your services on Google Maps.